 Most definitely.
 We will need to run a test with the other site at least two weeks before the actual video conference.
 This will ensure that there are no problems on either end.

 One of our systems does support this function.
 It is very important that you follow certain guidelines when creating a presentation for a video conference.
 Elements such as type of font, size, and color are very important when transmitting as part of a video conference.
 ITS staff can give you suggestions on how to properly create your presentation.

 Try to direct your voice toward the microphone, as the audio on the far end may vary based on the type of system being used.
 Tapping your fingers, shuffling papers or other background noise can be heard, so it’s essential to keep this at a minimum.
 Also note that there is a slight delay of approximately one second, which can take getting used to.

-The video conferencing System at Boston College is built around the H.323 standard for video conferencing.
+The traditional video conferencing System at Boston College is built around the H.323 standard for video conferencing.
 This standard is widely used of IP based high-quality video conferencing.
 The Boston College Video Conferencing System supports calls to and from other IP connected systems and to and from sites that are connected to the telephone system.
-A Gateway has been installed to provide the connection to the telephone system.
-In addition to the Gateway, Boston College has installed a Multi Conference Unit (MCU), which acts like a voice bridge and allows multiple video conferencing sites to communicate and view each other during a call.

 Please contact your Technology Consultant in order to determine the best software to be used for a desktop video conference.